officialskum/officialskum.github.io/README.md

 ### **SwiftUI WeatherApp**

-A vibrant and colorful weather application made with SwiftUI!
-Has a simple colorscheme with a toggle button for day/night mode!
+A vibrant and colorful weather application made with SwiftUI.
+Has a simple gradient colorscheme with a toggle button for day/night mode.
+Will have to work further on it to implement a proper API so it can finally be put to use! ☔